MatiasHoyos/Berkeley-Data/README.md

 # Berkeley-Data

-I chose the avriable of assetsa nd debt in order to find a correlation.
+I choose the variablse of assets and debt in order to find a correlation.
 I think that these variables are directly linked and it's why I choose them

-After looking at the results I found that people with more assets tend to have a smalller debt, if any.
-While on the other hand people with little assets tend to have the bigger debt.
-This shows a inverse proportionality between assets and debt which is information that can be sued for further inevstigations and research.
+After looking at the results I found that people with more assets tend to have a smaller debt, if any.
+While on the other hand people with little assets tend to have a bigger debt.
+This shows an inverse proportionality between assets and debt which is information that can be sued for further inevstigations and research.